Skip to content

 Signature:

-pub fn parseBytes(self: *const Parser, source: []const u8) ?Tree
+pub fn parse_bytes(self: *const Parser, source: []const u8) ?Tree

 Example:

-const result = instance.parseBytes("data");
+const result = instance.parse_bytes("data");

 Parameters: